lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 Lily projects should avoid scattering many independent scripts throughout the hierarchy because each additional script creates another startup path, another **lifecycle** to understand, and another place where hidden behavior can begin.

-A smaller number of intentional entry scripts creates execution order and ownership easier to understand.
+A smaller number of intentional entry scripts makes execution order and ownership easier to understand.

 Good uses for scripts include: